 In this moment of political division and crisis, people are looking for leaders they can trust to fight for them.
-Andy Levin will be a strong, consistent voice for working families in Congress, and will bring the integrity and the bold ideas needed to restore the dignity and value of work and defend the rights of all.
+Andy Levin is a strong, consistent voice for working families in Congress, and brings the integrity and the bold ideas needed to restore the dignity and value of work and defend the rights of all.

 Andy Levin has spent decades fighting and winning battles for the middle class, both inside and outside of government.
 A lifelong Democrat, he has a strong track record of accomplishments that have improved the lives of Michiganders and people across the country.
-He is ready to take the fight for working people to the halls of Congress.
+He is taking the fight for working people to the halls of Congress.

 Andy is hard to pigeonhole.
 He is a successful entrepreneur, but also an equally successful union organizer and advocate for workers’ rights and human rights.
 He has been at the forefront of progressive causes for decades – while also building highly effective programs within government.
 He has created many entities that have had a positive and lasting effect on people’s lives and society, from Union Summer to No Worker Left Behind to Lean & Green Michigan to Detroit Jews for Justice.

 As the former director of worker training for the state of Michigan, Levin created and ran No Worker Left Behind, the largest job-retraining program in the country.
 No Worker Left Behind provided training to 162,000 Michiganders during the great recession, the majority of whom went on to get good paying jobs.